 Why is the University of Paris called the Sorbonne?

-The name Sorbonne of the University of Paris comes from its founder in 1257, Robert de Sorbon (1201-1274), master-regent in theology and confidant of King Louis IX.
+Sorbonne of the University of Paris comes from its founder in 1257, Robert de Sorbon (1201-1274), master-regent in theology and confidant of King Louis IX.
 The King himself donated several houses for the benefit of students.

 Who established the University of France and when?

 According to historical records, in 1150 AD, Abelard established the University of France.
 Because of Abelard, nowadays, Sorbonne Universite is positioned #46 in Best Worldwide Colleges.
-Schools are positioned concurring to their execution over a set of broadly acknowledged markers of fabulousness.
+Schools are placed concurring to their execution over a set of broadly acknowledged markers of fabulousness.

 What was important about the University of Paris?